Keep your projects lean, responsive, and maintainable so you can deliver the best experience and focus on more important jobs.

 // Import just what we need // import 'bootstrap/js/dist/alert'; // import 'bootstrap/js/dist/button'; // import 'bootstrap/js/dist/carousel'; // import 'bootstrap/js/dist/collapse'; // import 'bootstrap/js/dist/dropdown'; import 'bootstrap/js/dist/modal'; // import 'bootstrap/js/dist/offcanvas'; // import 'bootstrap/js/dist/popover'; // import 'bootstrap/js/dist/scrollspy'; // import 'bootstrap/js/dist/tab'; // import 'bootstrap/js/dist/toast'; // import 'bootstrap/js/dist/tooltip';

-bootstrap/js/dist use the default export, so if you want to use one of them you have to do the following:
+bootstrap/js/dist use the default export.
+To use them, do the following:

 import Modal from 'bootstrap/js/dist/modal' const modal = new Modal(document.getElementById('myModal'))